HarelZeevi/Lets_Study/README.md

 # /src
 This one is simple.
-If you use someone's code that have already been written just add it here.
+If you use someone's code that has already been written just add it here.
 That way everyone will be able to run the code's you have writen without having any issues.